nerves-project/boardid/README.md

-  linkit     LinkIt Smart (WLAN MAC address) binfile    Read '-l' bytes from the file '-f' at offset '-k' uboot_env  Read a U-Boot environment (file '-f', offset '-k', length '-l') and use the variable '-u' atecc508a  Read an ATECC508A (I2C device '-f') nerves_key  Read a NervesKey (I2C device '-f') dmi        Read the system ID out of the SMBIOS/DMI force      Force the ID (Specify ID with '-f')
+  linkit     LinkIt Smart (WLAN MAC address) binfile    Read '-l' bytes from the file '-f' at offset '-k' uboot_env  Read a U-Boot environment (file '-f', offset '-k', length '-l') and use the variable '-u' atecc508a  Read an ATECC508A (I2C device '-f', I2C address '-a') nerves_key  Read a NervesKey (I2C device '-f', I2C address '-a') dmi        Read the system ID out of the SMBIOS/DMI force      Force the ID (Specify ID with '-f')